 The most common way people give up their power of career choice is by thinking they have to make it alone. ~ Jennifer Manlowe

-My work as a Creative Clarity Coach is all about supporting you to experiment with being who you want to be when you grow up.
+My work as a Creative Clarity Consultant is all about supporting you to experiment with being who you want to be when you grow up.

 Whatever you can do or dream, you can begin it.
 Boldness has genius, power, and magic in it. ~ J.W. von Goethe